About the eBook and eAudiobook Service

 What’s this service called?

-It’s called Library2Go and is a provincially-run service for borrowing ebooks and audiobooks.
+It’s called Library2Go and is a provincially-run service for borrowing ebooks, audiobooks and magazines.
 Some libraries have additional eBooks and audioBooks for loan.
 Just log in with your Gibsons Library card to see those additional titles.
 Please note: OverDrive is hosted on a Third Party site with its own set of privacy policies.

 What is Overdrive?